decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 To develop a scene locally, you don't need to own LAND tokens.
 Developing and testing a scene can be done completely offline, without the need to deploy a scene to the Ethereum network (the system Decentraland uses to establish ownership of LAND), or the content server.

-This SDK is intended to be used by users that are comfortable working with code and a terminal.
+These early releases of the SDK are intended for users that are comfortable working with code and a terminal.
 You must have the following:

 - **npm** (Node package manager): Used in the terminal to handle scene dependencies.
 [Download link](https://www.npmjs.com/)

-- **A source code editor**: Helps you create scenes a lot faster and with less errors, as it marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
-Click on an object in the code to see the full definition of its class and what attributes it supports.
+- **A source code editor**: Helps you create scenes a lot faster and with less errors.
+A source code editor marks syntax errors, autocompletes while you write and even shows you smart suggestions that depend on the context that you're in.
+You can also click on an object in the code to see the full definition of its class and what attributes it supports.
 We recommend [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).

 - **The Decentraland CLI**: Used to build, preview and upload scenes.
 See [Installation guide]({{ site.baseurl }}{% post_url /getting-started/2018-01-01-installation-guide %})